Hamstring Training and Injury Management in Team Sports: Conversation with Andreas Beck

 AR: Andreas, thank you for being part of this hamstring management series.
 Can you explain how your role has evolved over time and how you actually manage all the aspects related to performance and rehab at Borussia Dortmund?

-My original goal at that time was to stay at the University to get my PhD and doing more training related research.
-Then I got an offer from a football club to join them as a S&C Coach in 2007.
-For five years I did all the job alone: gym work, data collection, individual conditioning, field-based work with the team.
+My original goal at that time was to stay at the University to get my PhD and doing more training-related research.
+Then I got an offer from a football club to join them as an S&C Coach in 2007.
+For five years I did all the jobs alone: gym work, data collection, individual conditioning, and field-based work with the team.
 Even testing and education for the Academy.
 This was all before I had a family.

-Starting from summer 2017 I serve as the Head of S&C: I’m now working under my 8th head coach, I have worked in both First and Second Division, I went multiple times with the team to the Cupfinal and we played Champions and Europa League with the climax in the UCL Final in London 2013.
+Starting in summer 2017, I served as the Head of S&C; I’m now working under my 8th head coach, I have worked in both First and Second Division, I went multiple times with the team to the Cup final and we played Champions and Europa League with the climax in the UCL Final in London 2013.

-In my current role besides the work as a S&C coach, I collect as much information as possibile: medical data, gps tracking, wellbeing data, game minutes in order to generate an holistic overview of the team and players to help the Head Coach to make smarter decisions.
+In my current role besides the work as an S&C coach, I collect as much information as possible: medical data, GPS tracking, well-being data, and game minutes in order to generate a holistic overview of the team and players to help the Head Coach to make smarter decisions.
 Overall control of training load and effective management of the training week are my main focus in preventing musculoskeletal injuries.

 Andreas Beck: I do not think so, but a comprehensive program should have a focus on hamstring health.
 The program should have the goal to build robust and resilient players.
-In my opinion the management of workload has the most important impact on hamstring injury prevention: we include eccentric and isometric hamstring exercise for the whole team throughout the season.
+In my opinion, the management of workload has the most important impact on hamstring injury prevention: we include eccentric and isometric hamstring exercises for the whole team throughout the season.

-During pre-season we start with lower intensity bodyweight hamstring exercises into the warm-up then progress to added-weight exercises in strength/corrective sessions on a regular basis to create an habit (repeated bout effect).
+During pre-season, we start with lower-intensity bodyweight hamstring exercises into the warm-up then progress to added-weight exercises in strength/corrective sessions on a regular basis to create a habit (repeated bout effect).